littlefish123/MachineLearn/LSTMPredictWord/README.md

 Next Input activation = one-hot vector*weight(out) + biases(out)

-After the model is trained, this program prompts to input 3 words and it'll automatically continue to predict up to 32 predictions.
+After the model is trained, this program prompts to input 3 words and it'll automatically continue to predict up to 32 words.

+It takes 30min to train even Jupyter Notebook log showing to use GPU.

 Parameters
 ==========